laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * Detecting power on the flywheel

-Being limited to the time between impulses, or *currentDt*, means we can't measure these metrics directly, and that we have to accept some deviations in these measurements as they are reported in discrete intervals.
+Being limited to the time between impulses, *currentDt*, as only measurement means we can't measure any of these metrics directly, and that we have to accept some deviations in these measurements as they are reported in discrete intervals.

 Additionally, small mechanical deviations, vibrations in the chassis (due to tiny unbalance in the flywheel) and latency inside the software stack can lead to small deviations the measurement of *currentDt*.
 Dealing with these deviations is an dominant issue, especially because we have to deal with a wide range machines.
 Aside from implementing noise reduction, we also focus on using robust calculations: calculations that don't deliver radically different results when a small measurement error is introduced in the measurement of *currentDt*.
 We typically avoid things like direct deriviations based on single values, as directly deriving over small values of *currentDt* with small errors typically produce huge deviations in the resulting estimate.
 As an alternative, we use (robust) regression over multiple values, and use the deriviations of the resulting function instead.
 We do this at the cost of reducing the accuracy of the data, as this approach tends to dampen real occuring peaks in the stroke data.
 However, this inaccuracy with respect to the perfect theoretical model is needed to prevent estimates to become too unstable for practical use or which can only be used with heavy smoothing later on in the process (typically smoothing across strokes by `engine/RowingStatistics.js`).

+### Determining the "Time since start" of the flywheel

+This can easily be measured by summarising the **time between an impulse**.
+Noise has little to no impact to this metric as on average the noise cancels out.

 ### Determining the "Angular Position" of the flywheel